 Because front and back of house are like two different worlds, they often clash in terms of achieving their goals.
 Wait staff wants an order ready to go yesterday, while kitchen staff is focused on ensuring that every dish is perfection, even if that takes time.

 Hold staff meetings with both sides to improve communication and make sure one party knows what the other is working on.
-Waiters can better up sell new dishes if they hear from the chef how they’re made (and taste them).
+Waiters can better up-sell new dishes if they hear from the chef how they’re made (and taste them).

 Having a staff meal can also foster a sense of community and build friendships between the two groups.

-While both back of house and front of house have different focuses during a busy shift, everyone is working together to ensure that customers have the best dining experience possible.
+While both back of house and front of the house have different focuses during a busy shift, everyone is working together to ensure that customers have the best dining experience possible.

 Want to learn more about improving communication in your restaurant?
-Request a demo of MarketMan and see how restaurant inventory management software can help bridge the communication gap between between your front of house and back of house teams.
+Request a demo of MarketMan and see how restaurant inventory management software can help bridge the communication gap between your front of house and back of house teams.
 And be sure to download our free guide, The Ultimate Guide to Lowering Food Cost in Your Restaurant, full of tips to help you boost your bottom line.